- Chapter 7

 If you tried to modify your mortgage but couldn't, your mortgage company might be demanding an amount you simply have no chance of paying, and then they schedule a foreclosure (trustee sale).
 And if you fail to make payments on a car loan, you might wake up one morning and find the vehicle has been repossessed and is headed for the auction block.

-In emergencies, we can file your case 24 hours a day, 365 days a year.
+In emergencies, your bankruptcy attorney can file your case electronically 24 hours a day, 365 days a year.
 How long it takes to file the case is just a matter of how soon you complete the credit briefing (which takes as little as 15 minutes), make fee arrangements, and provide the information needed to prepare your documents.
-Since we know money is tight, we keep attorneys fees and expenses to a minimum.
+Since we know money is the problem, we make sure initial attorneys fees and expenses are affordable.

 iPhone® is a trademark of Apple Inc., registered in the U.S. and other countries.
 Android™ is a trademark of Google Inc. Skype® is a trademark of Skype and Euvit.